-The 1998 Annual Meeting of Stockholders of Cedar Income Fund, Ltd., an Iowa corporation (the "Company"), will be held at the offices of Stroock & Stroock & Lavan LLP, 180 Maiden Lane, New York, New York 10038, on Thursday, June 25, 1998, at 4:00 p.m., local time, for the following purposes:
+The 1998 Annual Meeting of Stockholders of Cedar Income Fund, Ltd., an Iowa corporation (the "Company"), will be held at [name and address of location], on Thursday, June 25, 1998, at 10:00 a.m., local time, for the following purposes:

-- To approve a change in the state of incorporation of the Company from the State of Iowa to the State of Maryland by means of a merger of the Company with and into a wholly-owned Maryland subsidiary, and in connection therewith, to approve certain changes to the charter of the Company, including (i) approving the classification of the Board of Directors into three classes, with the terms of the classes ending in successive years, (ii) approving an increase in the number of authorized shares of Common Stock from 5,020,000 to 50,000,000 and (iii) authorizing 5,000,000 shares of preferred stock; - To approve the transfer of substantially all of the assets of the Company to a newly-formed limited partnership, of which the Company shall be the general partner; - 3.
+- 1. To approve a change in the state of incorporation of the Company from the State of Iowa to the State of Maryland by means of a merger of the Company with and into a wholly-owned Maryland subsidiary, and in connection therewith, to approve certain changes to the charter of the Company, including (i) approving the classification of the Board of Directors into three classes, with the terms of the classes ending in successive years, (ii) approving an increase in the number of authorized shares of Common Stock from 5,020,000 to 50,000,000 and (iii) authorizing 5,000,000 shares of preferred stock; - To approve the transfer of substantially all of the assets of the Company to a newly-formed limited partnership, of which the Company shall be the general partner; - 3.
 If proposal 1, which is to change the state of incorporation and which proposal includes a change in the Company's charter to provide for a classified Board of Directors, is approved, to elect a Board of Directors consisting of five directors, divided and classified into three classes.
 If proposal 1 is not approved, to elect five directors to serve until the next annual meeting of stockholders of the Company and until their successors are elected and qualified.
-The five nominees for director, in either case, are: Leo S. Ullman, J.A.M.H. der Kinderen,
+The five nominees for director, in either case, are:

-Everett B. Miller III, Brenda J. Walker and Jean-Bernard Wurm;
+Leo S. Ullman, J.A.M.H. der Kinderen, Everett B. Miller III, Brenda J. Walker and Jean-Bernard Wurm; - 4.
+To approve the appointment of Ernst & Young LLP as independent auditors of the Company for the fiscal year ending December 31, 1998;

-- 4. To approve the appointment of Ernst & Young LLP as independent auditors of the Company for the fiscal year ending December 31, 1998; - 5.
-If proposal 1 is approved, to approve the Company's 1998 Stock Option Plan: and - 6.
-To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 5. If proposal 1 is approved, to approve the Company's 1998 Stock Option Plan; and - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.